benpolinsky/artvsart-remix/notes.md

 [ ] - Unit test non-components for now <- still a bit early..

 [ ] - Importer using openai
     - have to add verified boolean field to art

-[x] - Importer from json (fed from manual open ai to seed?)

 [ ] - Importer - Figure out how to automate finding of images
     - This now seems straightforward, we'll include the medium, creator and such to try to get the best image.
     - Initially we can do the job with Promise.All, but workers would be cool.
     - Need to add copyright information and probably disclaimer in the about page.

-[x] - Database Choice

-[x] - Backend Layout

-[x] - Auth for Admin

 [ ] - Form auth package documentation could be improved - they only show findCreate and no find with compare - it's unclear that salt is included etc, though they want to stay crypto-algo agnostic.